LoyolaChicagoBooks/introcs-csharp/rst/paths.rst

 indicate the root directory.
-For example, if the current directory is your home directory, you likely have a subdirectory :file:`Downloads`, and the :file:`Downloads` directory might contain :file:`default.zip`.
-From the home directory, this file could be referred to as :file:`Downloads\\default.zip` or  :file:`Downloads/default.zip` on a Mac.
+For example, if the current directory is your home directory, you likely have a subdirectory :file:`Downloads`, and the :file:`Downloads` directory might contain :file:`examples.zip`.
+From the home directory, this file could be referred to as :file:`Downloads\\examples.zip` or  :file:`Downloads/examples.zip` on a Mac.

 Relative to a Xamarin Studio project directory, the current directory for execution of the program is :file:`bin\\Debug` or  :file:`bin/Debug` on a Mac.